ant358/ML_tools/README.md

 # ML_tools

-## A collection to machine learning tools I use regulary
+## A collection to machine learning tools I use regularly
-Mainly built as a place to keep them rather than searching through various past projects.
+I built this as a library to hopefully save time in the future searching through old projects to trying to find basic model templates and tools I remember building or adapting.